Jay and Silent Bob: Clerks (1998)

-Chasing Dogma (1998-1999)
+Chasing Dogma (1998–1999)

 In between the events of Chasing Amy and Dogma, Jay and Silent Bob decide to go to be the "blunt connection" in Shermer, Illinois, (where most of John Hughes' films are set) because they believe that all the guys there are jerks and that there would be girls crawling all over them.
 They discover in Chicago that Shermer, Illinois, does not exist.

 Since many of the events were reused in the 2001 film Jay and Silent Bob Strike Back, not all the events depicted here are necessarily continuous with those depicted elsewhere in the View Askewniverse.

+Archie Meets Jay and Silent Bob

+On March 7, 2025, Archie Comics announced that a crossover titled Archie Meets Jay and Silent Bob would be released in July.
+The story was written by Smith and features art by many Archie regulars.

 Video games

 Jay and Silent Bob: Mall Brawl

 Interabang Entertainment and Spoony Bard Productions produced Jay and Silent Bob Mall Brawl as a Limited Run Games release for the Nintendo Entertainment System.
 It was later announced that the game would be available on digital platforms.
 The 8-bit-style game, a tribute to 1980s beat 'em up games, was released on May 7, 2020, on Steam and Nintendo Switch.
+PlayStation 4 also got a release from Limited Run Games that included the last patch known as the Arcade Edition.
+This patch also dropped to the Steam, Sony PlayStation 4, and Nintendo Switch versions of the game.
+The NES release is still the original unpatched release of the game.

 Jay and Silent Bob: Chronic Blunt Punch

-In February 2016, Interabang announced the development of Jay and Silent Bob: Chronic Blunt Punch, a beat 'em up video game in the style of Castle Crashers featuring the title characters fighting through miscreants in the "mall of purgatory" down the street from the Quik Stop.
+In February 2016, Interabang announced the development of Jay and Silent Bob: Chronic Blunt Punch, a beat 'em up video game in the style of Castle Crashers featuring the title characters fighting through miscreants in the "mall of purgatory" down the street from the Quick Stop.
 In addition to combat, the game includes a means to use insults as finishing moves in combat.
 The game is being developed with input from Smith and considered part of the View Askewniverse.
 Interabang used the Fig crowdfunding to raise $400k to complete the title, which successfully raised over $435,000 at the completion of the campaign.

+After a long period with no updates (which included the acquisition and dismantling of the Fig platform by Republic) the game has been announced for release in 2025.